-Some works propose to approximate \eqref{eq:prob1} by a regularised version of the unconstrained problem.
-In this spirit, Tikhonov penalisation \cite{li2017extended} or penalisation enforcing structured sparsity \cite{2017arXiv170806850Y} have been proposed.
-However, these choices of regulariser are arbitrarily and do not rely on sound theoretical basis.
-In contrast, the solution of \eqref{eq:prob1} may under certain conditions be recovered by the following quadratic program
+\textbf{Approximation by convex relaxation.} Some works propose to approximate~\eqref{eq:prob1} by a regularized version of the unconstrained problem~\eqref{eq:prob1_unconst}, using Tikhonov penalization \cite{li2017extended} or penalization enforcing structured sparsity \cite{2017arXiv170806850Y}.
+However, these choices of regularizers do not guarantee in general that the solution is low-rank.
+In contrast, the solution of \eqref{eq:prob1} may under certain theoretical conditions~\cite{lee2010admira,jain2010guaranteed} be recovered by the following quadratic program

-where $\| \cdot \|_{*}$ refers to the nuclear norm.\footnote{The nuclear norm or trace norm of a matrix is the sum of its singular values.} In the latter optimisation problem, $\alpha \in \Rr_+$ represents an appropriate regularisation parameter determining the rank of the solution of \eqref{eq:probConvexRelas}.
-The conditions under which the approximation \eqref{eq:probConvexRelas} becomes exact are expressed in the theoretical works~\cite{lee2010admira,jain2010guaranteed} in terms of a so-called \textit{restricted isometry property} that must be satisfied by the linear operator which maps $A\in \Rr^{n \times n}$ to $ A\AAA \in \Rr^{n \times m}$.
-Program \eqref{eq:probConvexRelas} is a convex optimisation problem which can be solved by standard convex optimisation techniques~\cite{bertsekas1995nonlinear}, or using dedicated algorithms as proposed in~\cite{mishra2013low}.
+where $\| \cdot \|_{*}$ refers to the nuclear norm (or trace norm) of the matrix, \ie the sum of its singular values.
+In optimization problem~\eqref{eq:probConvexRelas}, $\alpha_k \in \Rr_+$ represents an appropriate regularization parameter determining the rank $k$ of the solution.
+Program~\eqref{eq:probConvexRelas} is a convex optimization problem \cite{mishra2013low} which can be efficiently solved using modern optimization techniques, such as the alternate directions of multipliers method (ADMM)~\cite{bertsekas1995nonlinear}.
+The algorithms solving \eqref{eq:probConvexRelas} typically involve per iteration a complexity of $\mathcal{O}(m(m^2+n^2))$.